mmillican/mattmillican.com/src/posts/2022/2022-09-14-cloudformation-useful-tools.md

   is great and there are many extensions available for it.
 - [cfn-lint][cfn_lint] is a linter for CFN templates.
 It will tell you when there are syntax errors with your template, such as invalid references or keywords.
-- [cfn_nag](cfn_nag) is similar to cfn-lint, but will also warn you about best practices you may be violating.
+- [cfn_nag][cfn_nag] is similar to cfn-lint, but will also warn you about best practices you may be violating.
 For example it will warn you when you try to create an S3 bucket without encryption enabled.

 ## Tricks